Reading Time: 10 minutes

 Customer engagement is the cornerstone for most successful businesses today.
-In a world where customers connect across multiple devices and channels, quality of experience is effectively taking over price as the critical differentiator between offerings.
+In a world where customers connect across multiple devices and channels, quality of experience effectively takes over price as the critical difference between offerings.
 Hence, brands must adopt a customer-centric approach.
-Understanding and analyzing customer behavior is the key to providing personalized and relevant experience, which, in turn, increases conversion, retains existing customers, and creates brand loyalists.
+Understanding and analyzing customer behavior is the key to providing personalized and relevant experiences, increasing conversion, retaining existing customers, and creating brand loyalists.

 The journey to becoming a customer-obsessed brand is long, complex, and riddled with issues of understanding customer behavior, personalizing recommendations, dissolving silos between analytics, engagement, and automation, and enhancing cross-team collaboration.
 But as the saying goes, ‘A journey of a thousand miles begins with a single step.’
 That single step is implementing an intelligent Customer Engagement Platform!

 You’ve got to start with the customer experience and work back toward the technology, not the other way around. – Steve Jobs

 Customer engagement is a strategy to engage with customers using offline and online touchpoints such as in-store experiences, in-app experiences, social media, websites, etc.

 According to a PwC survey, 73% of consumers said their experience is a critical decision-making factor while buying a product from a brand.
 That’s why customer engagement is no longer a good-to-have strategy.
 It has become a priority for brands to improve their revenue and build customer loyalty.
 The deeper the engagement, the more the chances for brands to increase conversions and cross-sell future products.